stevemichaelwhite/forecast-crypto/README.md

 ![new-branch](./data/new-branch.png "New Branch")

 Feel free to create a study-group branch too!
-The current idea, is that I will pencil in a review session at some point before the next lecture to share and discuss work.
+The current idea is that I will pencil in a 1-hour review session at some point before the next lecture to share and discuss work.
+Maybe a week prior.

 ## Other notes